rewin123/space_editor/README.md

 - PR to main: Bug Fixes and Tests
 - New features and others: next version branch **(ex: last released is 0.5, so create PRs for branch v0.6)**

+### Branch Policy
+* **v0.x Branches:** These branches house versions of the editor that are actively being developed.
+Currently, the primary focus is on branch v0.6.
+* **Main Branch:** The main branch exclusively hosts stable versions of the space_editor without any known bugs.
+Updates to this branch are limited to bug fixes, documentation improvements, or merging in the v0.x branch once all identified issues have been resolved, and the version is considered complete.

 ### License
 MIT - https://choosealicense.com/licenses/mit/